codeananda/bitcoin_price_predictor/README.md

 # Let's Predict the Price of Bitcoin 📈
 For this project, I built Tensorflow/Keras models to predict the price of Bitcoin.

-A mentor paid me to do this as a toy project to test if we would be a good fit working together.
-The goal was to demonstrate that I can properly train and tune Tensorflow/Keras models for time series/sequence  problems.
-I successfully demonstrated this and we worked on a [bigger sequence classification project](https://github.com/theadammurphy/sequence_classification_pytorch) afterwards with a client.
+## Introduction

+One of my mentors had a sequence classification project coming up with a client in a few weeks.
+He wanted me to demonstrate I could do time series/sequence classification in Tensorflow/Keras.
+I had never built such a model before, nor had I done a time series problem.
+Since we both have an interest in cryptocurrency, we thought it would be fun to build a model to predict the price of Bitcoin.

+Disclaimer: since people dedicate their lives to building financial trading models, I thought there was a close to zero percent chance I would build a profitable model.
+So, I treated this as a project to build my ML skills.

-My mentor left the following ⭐⭐⭐⭐⭐ review:
+I completed the project much to my mentor's satisfaction (and then we completed the [client's sequence classification project](https://github.com/theadammurphy/sequence_classification_pytorch)) and he left the following ⭐⭐⭐⭐⭐ review:

 <img width="636" alt="Screenshot 2021-09-01 at 17 19 46" src="https://user-images.githubusercontent.com/51246969/131698489-32a12020-7cd0-4277-9a62-1907f0eff43d.png">